Mavin Records

-Mavin Records (also known as the Supreme Mavin Dynasty) is a Nigerian music corporation record label founded by record producer and recording artist Don Jazzy on 8 May 2012.
-The label's inception came to fruition following the closure of Mo' Hits Records, a record label owned by the aforementioned producer and D'banj.
-The label is home to recording artists such as Korede Bello, Dr SID, D'Prince, Di'Ja, Johnny Drille, Ladipoe, DNA Twins, Rema, Crayon, Ayra Starr, Magixx, Boy spyce and Bayanni.
-It also houses producers such as Jazzy himself, Altims, London, Baby Fresh, and Andre Vibez.
+Mavin Records (also known as the Supreme Mavin Dynasty) is a Nigerian corporation and record label founded by record producer Don Jazzy on 8 May 2012.
+The label's inception came to fruition following the closure of Mo' Hits Records, a record label Don Jazzy and D'banj.
+The label is home to recording artists such as Rema, Ayra Starr, Crayon, Johnny Drille, Ladipoe, Magixx, Boy Spyce, Bayanni, and Lifesize Teddy.
+It also houses producers such as Don Jazzy, Altims, London, Baby Fresh, and Andre Vibez.
 In 2014, DJ Big N became the label's official disc jockey.
-Tiwa Savage, Wande Coal, Reekado Banks and Iyanya were all formerly signed to the label.
+D'Prince, Tiwa Savage, Wande Coal, Reekado Banks and Iyanya were all formerly signed to the label.
 On 8 May 2012, the label released its compilation album Solar Plexus.
-In January 2019, Mavin Records secured a multi-million dollar investment from Kupanda Holdings, a subsidiary of Kupanda Capital and TPG Growth.
+In January 2019, Mavin Records secured a multi-million dollars investment from Kupanda Holdings, a subsidiary of Kupanda Capital and TPG Growth.

+In 2020, Billboard Magazine named Mavin Records as one of the gatekeepers of the Nigerian music industry.